kurealnum/non-profit-link/SETUP.md

 -   However you are going about your database setup, make sure that you have the `pg_trgm` module/extension installed to **both your main database and the template1 database.**

-## Deployment Setup (WIP)

-staticfiles/ is the folder that `collectstatic` moves static files to.
-It's a massive folder, hence why it's in the .gitignore.

--   Run `py manage.py collectstatic`